-Description Check Condensate piping is installed correctly on indoor units.
+Description Check Condensate piping installed correctly on indoor units.
 Material used is acceptable under local code.
 Insulated as necessary to prevent condensation.
-All condensate vertical risers are equal to or less than 27-1/2 inches from the bottom of the indoor unit.
-Indoor units with condensate pumps are level.
-Units with gravity drains are level or slightly canted toward the drain connection and are supported properly.
-Pumped condensate drain lines are properly connected (on the tops, and connect to the top surface of the main drain line).
-Multi F / Multi F MAX gravity condensate drain line is connected and routed where it properly drains away or, if installed in a mechanical room, was connected and properly routed to a drain connection.
-All condensate lines are properly insulated to prevent condensation.
+All condensate vertical risers are equal to or less 27-9/16 or 31-1/2 inches from the bottom of the indoor unit (depends on indoor unit).
+Indoor units with condensate pumps were level.
+Units with gravity drains were level or slightly canted toward the drain connection and are supported properly.
+Pumped condensate drain lines were properly connected (\infty do not have traps, and connect to the top surface of the main drain line).
+Multi F / Multi F MAX gravity condensate drain line was connected and routed where it properly drains away or, if installed in a mechanical room, was connected and properly routed to a drain terminal.
+All condensate lines were properly insulated to prevent condensation.